usefulalgorithm/usefulalgorithm/README.md

 - _Every Bridge Burning_, by Nails
 - _The Crying Nudes_, by The Crying Nudes
 - _Excelsior_, by Benny The Butcher
-- _I LAY DOWN MY LIFE FOR YOU_, by JPEGMAFIA

 </details>